Kaggle/kaggle-api/docs/README.md

 ##### Create a new dataset

-If you want to create a new dataset, you need to initiate metadata file at first.
+If you want to create a new dataset, you need to initialize metadata file at first.
 You could fulfill this by running `kaggle datasets init` as describe above.

 ```
 usage: kaggle datasets create [-h] [-p FOLDER] [-u] [-q] [-t] [-r {skip,zip,tar}]